shriram1056/FoodBank/notes.md

 `Dotenv` is a zero-dependency module that loads environment variables from a .env file into process.env, for this you need to call its config method, this can be found in config.ts in src

+`reflect-metadata` allows you to do runtime reflection on types. see `emitDecoratorMetadata` and `experimentalDecorators` in tsconfig.json

 <br />

 ## bodyParser